Dirichlet Distribution Generator & Visualizer

 Why do components negatively correlate?

-Because the components must sum to 1, increasing one component tends to decrease others.
-The theoretical covariance is negative for i≠j.
+Because all components must sum to 1, increasing one component tends to decrease at least one other component.

 Why do samples stick to corners?